jacklandrin/OnlySwitch/README.md

 I use `classOfDevice`(2360344) to check if a Bluetooth device is Airpods Pro, but I'm not sure whether other AirPods modules are also 2360344, since I only have two AirPods Pros.
 If you are using AirPods 1~3, please tell me what the `classOfDevice` is.
 Or I can detect the count of battery value to check if AirPods (when the count is 3, it's AirPods), like **AirPods Battery Monitor For MAC OS**.

 ## About Radio Player
 Radio Player supports m3u, and aac stream, but without sound wave effect.
-If your Radio Player crashes, please send me the crash log and stream URL.
+Please send me the crash log and stream URL if your Radio Player crashes.
 You can close the sound wave effect on the Radio setting, and that player is AVPlayer, more stable.
 In version 2.3.5, the radio play can be set to enable/disabled.
 If the function is disabled, the switch will be invisible in the list, and the radio player will be unregistered from Now Playing(But I don't know why there will be a little delay.
 It should be a problem by macOS).

 ## About Low Power Mode
 Low Power Mode uses Terminal commands that require root access, so the app will ask you to enter the password on every toggle.

 ## About Screen Test
 In Version 2.3, Only Switch brings a new feature, Screen Test.
 It provides a pure color view in full-screen mode, you can check dead pixels via it.
 Press the left and right arrow keys, the color will change from black, white, red, green, and blue.
-This function also can be used for screen cleaning, as you can clearly see the stains on the screen.
+This function also can be used for screen cleaning, as you can see the stains on the screen.

 ## About Hide Menu Bar Icons
 This feature is new in version 2.3.2.
 To be honest, Hidden and Dozer are both good apps for this function.
 Many users install OnlySwitch and them simultaneously, but this also squeezes the menu bar, which is already lacking in space.
 Therefore, the feature integrates into OnlySwitch.